organisations and newspapers

 At the same conference, Dr Fabrice Bensimon presented an image from L’Illustration (a French paper somewhat similar to the Illustrated London News) showing a British factory worker reading what appears to be the Northern Star to fellow workers in the workshop.

 Like most newspapers of the time, the Star was printed as a large broadsheet paper.
-It had six tightly packed columns of type to a page, and very few pictures.
+This distinguished it, however, from the rest of the Chartist press, which generally appeared less frequently, in a smaller format and focused largely on commentary and opinion for content.
+The Star had six tightly packed columns of type to a page, and very few pictures.
 In Papers for the People (edited by Joan Allen and Owen Ashton, Merlin Press, 2005) Professor Malcolm Chase noted that there were “barely a dozen illustrations of any note in nearly 800 issues of the paper”.

 In addition to news of Chartist meetings up and down the country, a typical issue would include a lengthy address by Feargus O’Connor himself, stories and snippets of general news (mostly culled from other publications), an extensive letters section and a replies column in which the editor would issue sometimes cryptic responses to queries and comments made by readers, lists of recent donors and subscribers to the paper and to various Chartist causes including the Land Company and the Victims’ Fund, and advertisements.